ANRGUSC/ML_onChain/README.md

 4. Find a use case for classifiers in DeFi

 ## Sol classifiers
-current available sol classifiers includes KNN, log_regression, naive_bayes, perception, simpleMLP, and SVM
+current available sol classifiers includes KNN, log_regression, naive_bayes, perceptron, simpleMLP, and SVM

 ## Interpreter
+The current version of the interpreter is capable of translating logistic regression and perceptron

 ## Model deployment